encore428/BECapstone/API_funcspec.md

 - Read only, or read and write access can be granted by the owner of a Todo for a non-owner users to access the Todo.
 - With write access, the guest user can update a Todo, add/update/delete Items belonging to that Todo.
 - With read only access, the guest user can update Items of the Todo.
-- Transfer of Items from one Todo to another can be acomplished by updating the tid of an Item.
+- Transfer of Items from one Todo to another can be accomplished by updating the {tid} of an Item.
 This transfer is considered deleting an Item from one Todo, and adding an Item to another Todo, and therefore requires write access to both Todos to accomplish.

 - Additional `/todos/0` endpoint.
-Tis endpoint returns an array of Todos that the requester has read access to, and each Todo will have its Items returned too.
+This endpoint returns an array of Todos that the requester has read access to, and each Todo will have its Items returned too.

 - Access control end-points are implemented with immediate update.
-Delayed update via message queue approach is not implememted yet.
+Delayed update via message queue approach is not implemented yet.

-**Public Entry Points**
+**Public Entry Endpoints**
 - POST/register: registration endpoint to create new Users.
 Reject a request if {email} has been registered before.
 - POST/login: login endpoint that returns a JSON Web token that can be used on authenticated endpoints.
 - Request body for both entry points have an {email} and a {password}.

-**Authenticated Functional Entry Points**
+**Authenticated Functional Entry Endpoints**
 - CRUD endpoints for Todos.
 - CUD endpoints to maintain access control for Todos.
 - CUD endpoints for Items.

 **CRUD endpoints for Todos**
 - POST/todos: Create a Todo record.
 The record created belongs to the currently authenticated user.
-- GET/todos: Return an array of Todos to which the authenticated user has read access.
+- GET/todos: Return with status code 200 and an array of Todos to which the authenticated user has read access.
   No children Item is returned.
-Status code is 200 even if no Todo is returned.
-- GET/todos/{tid}: Return the Todo identified by {tid}, include all of its children Items with status code 200.
+- GET/todos/{tid}: Return with status code 200 and the Todo identified by {tid}, include all of its children Items.
-  If Todo is not found, return with status code 404.
-If Todo is found but the authenticated user does not have read acces to, return status code 403.
-- GET/todos/0: Return an array of Todos to which the authenticated user has read access to with status code 200.
+- GET/todos/0: Return with status code 200 and an array of Todos to which the authenticated user has read access to.
-	    For each Todo in the array, include all of its children Items.
+  This entry point differs from `GET/todos` in that Items of each Todo are also returned nested.
   If no Todo is found, return with status code 404.
 - PUT/todos/{tid}: Update the title of Todo{tid}.
 - DELETE/todos/{tid}: Delete Todo{tid}.
 Soft-delete should be practiced.

-**Access Control**
+**Access Control in CRUD/Todos**
 - If a non-zero {tid} is provided in the endpoint, and no Todo record exists with that {tid}, return with status code 404.
 - Soft-deleted records are considered non-existent.
 - If a non-zero {tid} is provided in the endpoint, and a Todo record is found, yet the current authenticated user has no